 The See Me Serene app provides users with immersive, vivid, nature experiences designed to reduce stress and anxiety related to social isolation.
 Users are able to select from more than 50 different audio files, each describing a different outdoor experience.
 The app also contains links to mental health resources that are available 24/7.

-Researchers at the University of Arizona led by Dr. Judith Gordon from the College of Nursing are conducting a study to test how well the app works.
-The goals of the See Me Serene research project are to pilot test the app with 100 participants.
-Participants will provide self-report survey data and will be tested for cortisol levels collected from saliva.
+Researchers at the University of Arizona led by Dr. Judith Gordon from the College of Nursing conducted a study to test how well the app works.
+The goals of the See Me Serene research project were to pilot test the app with 100 participants.
+Participants provided self-report survey data and were tested for cortisol levels collected from saliva.
 Cortisol is a biological marker for stress.
-Participants will use the See Me Serene app for 4 weeks.
-People interested in participating can contact the research team from within the app.
+Participants used the See Me Serene app for 4 weeks.
+This study is now closed.

 The research is funded by the BIO5 Rapid Response Seed Grant was made possible with resources from the BIO5 Institute and the Technology and Research Initiative Fund (TRIF) to help researchers quickly pivot their work to address the pandemic in areas related to improving the health of Arizonans.

 The Technology and Research Initiative Fund that helped launch BIO5 in 2001 continues to be a catalyst in enabling effective, cross-disciplinary bioscience research and innovation at the University of Arizona, where initiatives and projects are carefully chosen to align with areas of state and national need.